kcccr123/receipt-scanner-backend/README.md

 The backend code for our application is located inside the `server` folder.

 The server can be run in development mode using Flask or built as a production server with Gunicorn, containerized within a Docker image.

+With the new chatGPT integration, an OpenAI key should be added as an environment variable.
+Create a `.env` file inside the server folder.
+Create the variable:

+`OPENAI_API_KEY=<Your API KEY>`

+The utilities inside `gpt_utils.py` will load and use the given key.

 **Run a development server**